APCSLowell/GoogleBillboard/README.md

 6. Add a loop to `setup()` that moves through the digits of e until it finds the first 10 digit prime.
 7. Add commit and push your finished program to your github account.
 8. Submit the url of your GitHub repository via Google classroom for the assignment.
 The url will have the form http://github.com/*your github username*/GoogleBillboard
 9. If you have extra time you may want to see if you can solve the second puzzle.
-You will need more digits than the constant in the sample code has